FJD-CEPH/aCNViewer/README.md

 * `nMajor`
 * `nMinor`

 If there is only a global CNV value `v` (and this no allele-specific CNV value), `nMajor` and `nMinor` can take any value as long as `nMajor + nMinor = v`.
-When plotting the quantitative histogram, add option `--lohToPlot LOH` or `--lohToPlot none` to respectively plot only LOH or disable this feature.
+When plotting the quantitative histogram, add option `--lohToPlot none` to disable LOH plotting.

 ### OutputFiles